Ashutosh773/react-router-ts-boilerplate/README.md

 # React Router + TypeScript Boilerplate

-This is a minimal Vite-based React + TypeScript starter with React Router v6.
+This is a minimal Vite-based React

 ## Quick start